 Eat Healthy During Pregnancy: Quick Tips

-When you are pregnant, you need more of certain nutrients like protein, iron, folic acid, and iodine.
-It’s also important to get enough calcium.
+When you're pregnant, you need more of certain nutrients — like protein, iron, folic acid, iodine, and choline.
+It’s also important to get enough calcium, vitamin D, potassium, and fiber.

 Making smart food choices can help you have a healthy pregnancy and a healthy baby.
 Here are some ideas to help you eat healthy during pregnancy.